kaakkkaaaa/cute-dsl/README.md

-# CuTe DSL GPU Puzzles 🧩 + Bonus 📦
+# CuTeDSL GPU Puzzles 🧩 + Bonus 📦

-A collection of GPU programming puzzles and examples using NVIDIA's CuTe DSL (Domain-Specific Language) for high-performance CUDA kernel development.
+A collection of GPU programming puzzles and examples using NVIDIA's CuTeDSL (Domain-Specific Language) for high-performance CUDA kernel development.

-## What is CuTe DSL?
+## What is CuTeDSL?

-CuTe DSL is a Python-native interface for writing high-performance CUDA kernels based on CUTLASS and CuTe concepts.
+CuTeDSL is a Python-native interface for writing high-performance CUDA kernels based on CUTLASS and CuTe concepts.
 It enables:
 - **Smooth learning curve** - Python syntax instead of deep C++ template metaprogramming
 - **Fast iteration** - Orders of magnitude faster compile times than C++
 - **Native DL framework integration** - No glue code needed for PyTorch/other frameworks